 Former Okaloosa County deputy Eddie Duran, 38, faces up to 30 years in prison if convicted of manslaughter with a firearm, a rare charge against a Florida law enforcement officer.
 Duran’s body camera recorded him shooting 23-year-old Roger Fortson on May 3 immediately after Fortson opened the door while holding a handgun pointed at the floor.

-Judge Terrance R. Ketchel set bond at $100,000 and said Duran cannot possess a firearm and cannot leave the area, though he will not have to wear a GPS tracker.
+Judge Terrance R. Ketchel set bond at $100,000 and said Duran cannot possess a firearm or leave the area, though he will not have to wear a GPS tracker.
+He was released from jail shortly after Thursday’s hearing, jail records show.

 Duran had been ordered held pending Thursday’s pretrial detention hearing despite arguments from his lawyer Rodney Smith, who said there’s no reason to jail him.